 Kristina from Speakeasy and Ruth from Silver Screening are now hosting the O Canada Blogathon.
 Being Canadian myself (from Montreal, Quebec), I couldn’t say no to that!
 All participants are writing about Canadian movies, movies that take place in Canada, actors born in Canada, etc. On my side, I’ve decided to write something different from what I usually write.
 How about taking a trip with me to Sainte-Christine d’Auvergne, a small village where Glenn Ford spent the eight first years of his life.

-Glenn Ford, technically, was born in an Jeffrey Hale Hospital in Quebec City, but his family lived in Sainte-Christine d’Auvergne.
+Glenn Ford, technically, was born in Jeffrey Hale Hospital in Quebec City, but his family lived in Sainte-Christine d’Auvergne.
 His father, Rowland Ford, was the director of a railway company and the first mayor of the city.
 When I discovered Glenn had spent his early childhood in this village in the region of Portneuf, I had to go.
-Because it’s not very far from the village where my country house is (Saint-Stanislas de Champlain).
-So, I talked about it to my parent and, about one year ago, on December 31st, 2015, we decided to pay a visit to this place.
+Because it’s not very far from the village where my countryside house is (Saint-Stanislas-deChamplain).
+So, I talked about it with my parent and, about a year ago, on December 31st, 2015, we decided to pay a visit to this place.

-Conclusion to this story: We never knew exactly which house was Glenn Ford’s one, but we certainly saw it, that’s for sure.
+The conclusion to this story: We never knew exactly which house was Glenn Ford’s one, but we certainly saw it, that’s for sure.
 And it was a magnificent journey!
 And what a great activity for New Year’s Eve! 😀

 Now I have to see more Glenn Ford’s movies…